-Offered twice each year, SLU's week-long Medicolegal Death Investigators Training Program teaches individuals how to conduct scientific, systematic and thorough death scene and telephone investigations for medical examiner and coroner offices.
+Saint Louis University's 40-hour Medicolegal Death Investigators Training Course provides individuals with information on how to conduct scientific, systematic and thorough death scene and telephone investigations for medical examiner and coroner offices.

-This training is equally valuable to police officers, physicians, nurses, emergency medical personnel, attorneys, forensic scientists and others who are involved in the investigation of violent, suspicious or unexpected deaths that fall under the jurisdiction of medicolegal authorities.
+The basic training is equally valuable to police officers, coroners, physicians, nurses, emergency medical personnel, attorneys, forensic scientists and others who are involved in the investigation of violent, suspicious or unexpected deaths that fall under the jurisdiction of medicolegal authorities.

-The purpose of this course is to train individuals to fill a critical role in medicolegal offices.
-Medicolegal death investigators trained at Saint Louis University learn to develop the essential facts regarding the death scene, medical history and other information that assists medical examiners/coroners in the determination of a person's cause and manner of death.
+The purpose of this course is to provide information to individuals who work in or work with medicolegal offices.
+This course is intended as an introductory level course for those new to medicolegal death investigation.
+Participants learn to develop the essential facts regarding the death scene, medical history and other information that assists medical examiners/coroners in the determination of a person's cause and manner of death.

 MariaTeresa A. Tersigni-Tarrant, Ph.D., D-ABFA

 Adjunct Associate Professor-Department of Pathology, Co-Director of Forensic Education, Saint Louis University School of Medicine

 For registration questions for the Basic or Advanced Course, email firstname.lastname@example.org or call 314-977-7401 and speak to the CME Program Director, Amanda Sain.

 The course qualifies for two hours of undergraduate or graduate credit through Saint Louis University.

 Individuals interested in college credit must register and pay the basic course fee through this website and register separately through banner for the college credit course.
 Additional course fees apply.
 Payment for the University credit hours will be invoiced separately by the University Registrar.

 For additional information about college credit, contact Barb Weekley at Barbara.Weekley@slu.edu.